Document Extractor Online Documentation

 The product runs as SaaS in Azure cloud and can be configured /controlled via a graphical user interface.

-- Support for the newest Salesforce Lightning experience
+- Support for the newest Salesforce Lightening experience

 - Support for documents with multiple versions